-For questions about the Essential Instructional Practices in Early and Elementary Literacy, contact Susan Townsend, MAISA Early Literacy Grant, Project Director, and Early Literacy Task Force Co-Chair at stownsend@gomasa.org.
+For questions about the Essential Instructional Practices in Early and Elementary Literacy, contact Tonya Harrison, Director of Special Projects at tharrison@gomaisa.org.

 For questions about professional learning, contact Erin Brown, MAISA Early Literacy Grant Project Coordinator at ebrown@gomasa.org.
 For questions about access to the resources, contact Taylor Hoag, MAISA Administrative Assistant at thoag@gomasa.org.